 Research Interests and Publications

 Dr. Baldwin's research concerns mechanisms that make possible the profound human capacity for learning.
-Much of her research focuses on infants and young children, given the phenomenal rate at which knowledge acquisition occurs so early in life.
-Dr. Baldwin's research clarifies that early-emerging social skill is foundational for children's powerful learning capacity, and she investigates learning mechanisms that in turn underlie the emergence of such early social skill.
+Much of her work focuses on infants and young children, given the phenomenal rate at which knowledge acquisition occurs so early in life.
+Dr. Baldwin's findings clarify that early-emerging social skill is foundational for children's powerful learning capacity, and she investigates learning mechanisms that in turn underlie the emergence of such early social skill.
 In a new line of research, Dr. Baldwin examines causes and consequences of malnutrition on infants' cognitive and socio-emotional development.
 For further information, please visit Dr. Baldwin's website.

 Baldwin, E., & Kosie, J. (in press).
 Intersubjectivity and joint attention.
 Entry to appear in The encyclopedia of anthropology.
 Wiley & Sons.

 Buchsbaum, D., Griffiths, T.L., Gopnik, A., & Baldwin, D. (2015).
 Learning from actions and their consequences: Inferring causal variables from continuous sequences of human action.
 Cognitive Psychology, 76, 30-77.

 Ross, R., & Baldwin, D. (2015).
 Event processing as an executive enterprise.
 In R.A.
 Scott & S.M.
 Kosslyn (Eds.), Emerging Trends in the Social and Behavioral Sciences, Hoboken, NJ: John Wiley & Sons.